Helicone/helicone-router/README.md

 Keeping up means rewriting integrations for every new model - managing a maze of API keys, engineering custom fallbacks for provider outages, and constantly tuning traffic for cost or compliance.

-**Helix is the answer - a lightweight Rust router inspired by NGINX that removes the integration tax so you can focus on shipping features.**
+**Helicone Helix is the answer - a lightweight Rust router inspired by NGINX that removes the integration tax so you can focus on shipping features.**

 ---